smartcatai/smartcat-serge-bootstrap/README.md

 In the paradigm of continuous localization, your Smartcat projects will be permanent; content in these projects will be constantly updated, reflecting the changes in your repositories and external content sources.
 You can create one project for your iOS application, another one for Android, for your website, documentation, and so on.
 To set up a new project (besides creating one in Smartcat), you will need to make a copy of `configs/project-a.serge` to `configs/project-b.serge` (of course, file and project names are up to you), and edit a new configuration file accordingly.

-## Unlocking the true power of Serge

-With Serge as a continuous localization solution, you have an unprecedented flexibility and power.
-Some ideas that might inspire you are:

--   Automatic discovery and localization of multiple product branches
--   Ability to prohibit localized file updates unless they are 100% translated (handy for marketing materials!)
--   Ability to specify target languages right in each file, to enable automated self-service scenarios
--   Pseudo-localization for easier internationalization (i18n) QA
--   Conditional exclusion of certain strings by mask
--   Ability to auto-generate comments and preview links for each string
--   Ability to group multiple repositories and different file types under a same logical project
--   Ability to preprocess source files for greater flexibility
--   Ability to post-process localized files so that the final result is CI/CD-ready
--   Ability to email developers if source files are broken
--   ... and much more!
+## Getting professional support

 At Smartcat, we strive to build delightful localization processes that work seamlessly and don't slow you down.
-We offer managed solutions and localization engineering services [as a part of the subscription](https://www.smartcat.ai/pricing/), so you don't have to figure this out all by yourself!</p>
+We offer managed solutions and localization engineering services [as a part of the subscription](https://www.smartcat.com/pricing/), so you don't have to figure this out all by yourself!</p>